shripurna-g/tacocat0200/README.md

 - 🌱 Always exploring new technologies
 - 📝 Check out my latest articles at [Medium](https://medium.com/@f20200603)

-I am a passionate data science and big data enthusiast with a strong focus on AI safety and explainability, I work on developing scalable, data-centric solutions leveraging large datasets for strategic decision-making anf problem solving
+I am a passionate data science and big data enthusiast with a strong focus on AI safety and explainability, I work on developing scalable, data-centric solutions leveraging large datasets for strategic decision-making and problem solving.

 ---

 ## Connect with Me 🌐